xingchenzhang/xingchenzhang.github.io/_pages/research.md

 ----
 My research aims to use machine intelligence and multi-source information fusion to benefit humanity by developing multimodal and embodied AI systems that can understand complex environments, assist humans in daily life, and improve decision-making in healthcare, with a strong emphasis on trustworthiness, robustness, and privacy protection.
 Specifically, my research areas include

-- **Multimodal Learning and Image Fusion**.
-Visible–infrared fusion, multi-focus and multi-exposure fusion, multimodal medical imaging, and cross-modal representation learning.
+- Multimodal Learning and Image Fusion
-- **Human-Centered Computer Vision**.
-Pedestrian tracking, human pose estimation, and behavior prediction with a focus on safety, robustness, and privacy protection.
+- Robotics and Embodied Intelligence
-- **Robotics and Embodied Intelligence**.
-My lab has robots and various sensors to work on Embodied Intelligence.
+- Human-Centered Computer Vision
-- **Trustworthy and Ethical AI**.
-Generative-AI-based pedestrian privacy protection, adversarial robustness, and AI alignment in embodied systems.
+- Trustworthy and Responsible AI
-- **AI for Healthcare**.
-Multimodal medical data fusion for diagnostic assistance.
+- AI for Healthcare
-- **AI for X**
+- AI for X

 Research topics